The Nines Shawl

 This is a one size fits all shawl.
 The original pattern calls it a scarf.
 Which I find kind of hilarious.
 It's about 27.5" wide by 52" long, so it is most definitely a generously sized shawl.

-I named it "The Nines Shawl" because as you're working it up the stitches look like the Roman numeral for "9".
-It's also worked in multiples of 9+4.
+I named it "The Nines Shawl" because it's worked in multiples of 9+4.
 The name just felt right!

 This shawl was published by Woolco Yarns in 1916.
 No designer is credited.